libsdl-org/SDL/docs/README-migration.md

 APIs that use channel counts used to use a Uint8 for the channel; now they use int.

-SDL_AudioSpec has been removed; things that used it have simply started taking separate arguments for format, channel, and sample rate.
+SDL_AudioSpec has been reduced; now it only holds format, channel, and sample rate.
 SDL_GetSilenceValueForFormat() can provide the information from the SDL_AudioSpec's `silence` field.
-The other SDL_AudioSpec fields aren't relevant anymore.
+The other SDL2 SDL_AudioSpec fields aren't relevant anymore.

 SDL_GetAudioDeviceSpec() is removed; use SDL_GetAudioDeviceFormat() instead.